infraface/hifd/README.md

 To override, build a plain dict and pass it (`run_pipeline(constants=...)`) or provide `--constants my.yaml` on the CLI.

-## Versioning and stability

-`hifd` is `0.x`: the JSON schema and Python API may evolve until 1.0.
-Schema version is asserted at load time; mismatched files are rejected with a clear error.

-## License

-MIT.

 ## Citation

 If you use HiFD in published work, please cite the paper [TBD].